 adapt their working practises to allow enough time between appointments to carry out necessary duties including cleaning equipment, surfaces and their own hands before another student is seen

 carefully assess the risks and benefits of a face-to-face consultation if students have significant co-morbidities or vulnerabilities.
 Consider using telehealth services.

-:

 Planning: